aanderse/LdapRecord.com/source/docs/connecting.md

 ## Container {#container}

-You must add your LDAP connections to the container if you would like to use LdapRecord models.
-Models pull the connection that they use from this container.
+You must add your LDAP connections into the container if you would like to use LdapRecord models.
+Models pull the connection that they use from this container by their name.

 > Ensure you connect to your LDAP server with each
 > `Connection` you add into the container, otherwise